Step into Havana, Cuba with the draft excerpt below taken from the Modern Metropolises chapter in my upcoming book, Searching for Unique:

-For the rest of the story, watch for my upcoming book - Searching for Unique - coming later in 2018.
+For the rest of the story, see my newest book - Searching for Unique.

-In the meantime, my first book - Dust in My Pack - is available now at most online bookstores.
+For more undiscovered destinations, see my first book - Dust in My Pack - available at most online bookstores.

 Explorer of all seven continents on a quest to find the essence of lesser-visited destinations.